KxSystems/docs-v1/docs/reference.md

 Some of the remarks drafted below are attempts to establish a consistent terminology and will migrate to the linked articles.
 </aside>

-Q is a bigger language than it looks: many glyphs play different roles, according to context.
+Q is bigger than it looks: tokens play different roles, according to context.
 Here is a complete guide.

 Reserved words